 How to Include More Complex Carbs in Your Diet

 In order to achieve the benefits of eating more complex carbohydrates, it might be necessary to make some changes to your diet.
 Here are some examples of easy substitutions:

-Instead of white rice, consider brown rice, quinoa, or beans as a base for dishes.
+- Rather than using white rice, consider brown rice, quinoa or beans as a base for dishes.

-Here's Harvard Health's take on how to consume carbs.
-They make the case that a low-carb diet isn't necessarily a smart choice.
+Additionally, Harvard Health makes the case that a low-carb diet isn't necessarily a smart choice.
 With a reduction in carbs, we have to replace our calorie intake some other way and a high-fat diet isn't necessarily the answer.

 That was quite a bit of complex chatter.
 Let's have some fun.
 Enjoy these examples of food idioms and see if you'll go bananas over any of these catchphrases!